louisdevie/birdway/docs/source/docs/v0.1/ref.md

 ### 3.7.
 Type constraints

+Type constraints are used in function parameters and custom types types to make generic declarations.
+They cannot be used anywhere else.

+### 3.7.1.
+Equivalence constraints

 Integers can be used where a type is expected, indicating a generic type.
 Two generic types with the same number must then be resolved with the same type.

+This constraint can appear in the return type of a function.

 ## 4. Expressions